david-a-wheeler/spdx-tutorial/README.md

-Software Package Data Exchange (SPDX) is a standard format for communicating the components of software packages, including information about them including licenses copyrights.
+Software Package Data Exchange (SPDX) is a standard format for communicating the components of software packages, including information about their licenses.
-It includes
+SPDX includes
 several mechanisms that are especially useful for open source software.
 SPDX is a formally-approved international standard
 (as ISO/IEC 5962:2021), and its